R0B11N/ricci-flow-dashboard/README.md

 - Axios (API Client)
 - React-Plotly.js (Interactive Charts)

+### Analytics

+Monte Carlo simulations were conducted on the Ricci Flow Curvature, and the analytics can be found under /notebooks -> simulations.ipynb

 # If you're interested in adding any cool tidbits or your own work, create a Pull Request and give it a go!